BriannaVitan/Weather-Forecast-Dashboard/README.md

 ![Static Badge](https://img.shields.io/badge/MIT-license-yellow)
-## Weather-forecast
+## Weather Forecast Dashboard

 ## Description

-Welcome to my Weather forecast dashboard!
+Welcome to my Weather Forecast Dashboard!
 This project is my Weather city forecast for 5days in a variety of cities.
 This app retrevies data from a weather API.
 The front end was completed while I worked on the backend porotion using servers.
 Api's, Node.js, and Render.

 ## Table of Contents